kvesteri/wtforms-alchemy/docs/index.rst

 When setting this option to True, only fields that have an index will be included in the form.
 This is very useful when creating forms for searching a specific model.

+**include_datetimes_with_default** (default: False)

+When setting this option to True, datetime with default values will be included in the form.
+By default this is False since usually datetime fields that have default values are generated columns such as "created_at" or "updated_at", which should not be included in the form.

 **validators**